Southern Methodist University Logo (SMU Logo)

 Southern Methodist University (SMU) Seal Logo

-The Southern Methodist University seal consists of three components: the central part with the main building that laid the foundation for the university, a wide band with informational data, and a framing border.
+The Southern Methodist University seal consists of three components: the central part, which features the main building that laid the foundation for the university; a wide band with informational data; and a framing border.
 In the center, of course, is Dallas Hall, built in 1915.
 The building is designed in Roman architecture with tall columns, a wide staircase, and a round dome.
 At the base is the university’s Latin motto: “Veritas liberabit vos.”
 It is written in a thin, grotesque font and occupies two lines.
 Next is the phrase with the full name of the higher education institution and its location.
 It wraps around the entire central part and is separated from it by a ring of small dots.
-A frame in the form of a thick rope completes the composition.
+A frame formed by a thick rope completes the composition.

-The university’s visual identity is built around its main symbol – Dallas Hall.
-It was erected in honor of the residents of the city of Dallas as a token of gratitude for their support.
+The university’s visual identity is built around its main symbol, Dallas Hall.
+It was erected in honor of the residents of Dallas as a token of gratitude for their support.
 Since then, the architectural structure has been present in all university symbolism.

 Font and Colors